-All formulas and equations used are published at the bottom of this article and they are further described in detail spreadsheets for each city.
+All formulas and equations used are published at the bottom of this article and they are further defined in the downloadable spreadsheets in each city's detail webpage.

 - 23 indicator data sets plus 3 calculated indicators were published

 - 1300 data points were scored

 - 445 data points were updated since the last release

 - 1053 source data web links were published